benneic/appengine-gcs-image-manipulator/README.md

 # 1. Image upload workflow

-All requests below assume HTTPS and support HTTP/2
+In the production config all requests below assume HTTPS and support HTTP/2 but will allow HTTP in debug mode.

 ### Step 1: Get a signed upload URL